 I recently received the cookbook Kid Chef Bakes: The Kids Cookbook for Aspiring Bakers by Lisa Huff in exchange for my honest review.
-I liked it so much that I wanted to not only share a recipe, but also host a giveaway of the cookbook!
+I liked it so much that I wanted to share one of my favorite recipes from it: buttermilk chive biscuits.

 Before I even accepted the book for review I asked whether it used a lot of processed ingredients.
 For example, a can of dough, a roll of pie dough, a can of filling, etc. A lot of people who create cookbooks for children like to offer them unnecessary shortcuts.
 And this one does not!
 Wonderful!
 A book for young bakers actually teaches them how to bake with super easy step by step instructions.